Open-Attestation/open-attestation-android/README.md

     }
 ```
 ### OaRendererActivity
-`OaRendererActivity` is an Activity that takes a wrapped document and renders the document template if the provided document is valid.
+`OaRendererActivity` is an Activity that takes a wrapped document and renders the document template.
 ```
     import com.openattestation.open_attestation_android.OaRendererActivity